brendanhay/brendanhay.github.io/_posts/2016-08-08-credentials.md

 let (dataKey, hmacKey) = ByteString.splitAt (32 bytes) plaintextKey

--- A random nonce is generated to something about how this needs to be unique -- for each encryption input to the ctr operation. nonce      <- generateRandomBytes (16 bytes) ciphertext <- ctrCombine (AES256 dataKey) (IV nonce) plaintext digest     <- hmac hmacKey ciphertext
+-- A random nonce is generated to something about how this needs to be unique -- for each encryption input to the CTR operation. nonce      <- generateRandomBytes (16 bytes) ciphertext <- ctrCombine (AES256 dataKey) (IV nonce) plaintext digest     <- hmac hmacKey ciphertext